ebuchman/blog/content/posts/bitcoin.md

 game played out in transistor sizes and electricity sources.
 Smaller, faster chips; cheaper, denser energy.
 The distribution of mining power is nowhere near uniform.
-Nevertheless, Proof-of-Work appears to be the best known manner to solve the problem of a [Sybil Attack](sybil-attack).
-This makes it the besst known mechanism to "fairly" distribute coins in a monetary system without strong identity.
+Nevertheless, Proof-of-Work appears to be the best known manner to solve the problem of [Sybil Attacks](sybil-attack) in open, permissionless, global systems.
+This makes it the best known mechanism to "fairly" distribute coins in a monetary system without strong identity.

 Bitcoin mining gravitates to the cheapest sources of electricity, but the particulars are nuanced.
-On the one hand, there's still cheap electricity in Chinese coal, and [miners are firing up old, dirty plants][firing-up-dirty-mining] where they can get away with it.
+On the one hand, there's still cheap coal around, and [miners are firing up old, dirty plants][firing-up-dirty-mining] where they can get away with it.
 This is clearly bad.
 But on the other hand, renewables are increasingly the cheapest sources of power all over the world.
 [Estimates of the carbon neutrality of Bitcoin's mining power][nic-carter-mining] range from 30-70%.
 And apparently, El Salvador is planning to mine Bitcoin with [clean energy from volcanoes][volcanos].